scjrobertson/multisensor-lmb-filters/README.md

 It accounts for a variable number of sensors; however, it is prohibitively expensive.
 If you track a large number of objects using many sensors, then you will exceed Matlab's memory limit.

-All of the multi-sensor filters parameters are set in the script **common/generateMultisensorModel.m**.
+All of the multi-sensor filters' parameters are set in the script **common/generateMultisensorModel.m**.

 ## Other things